-Compressed air is the driving force of any sand/media blasting application, and Kaeser offers a wide range of compressors for both mobile and stationary blasting applications.
-Whether you are cleaning parts in a blast cabinet or removing grafitti with a dustless system, Kaeser has the compressor for any size application using any media.
+Compressed air is the driving force of any sand/media blasting application, and KAESER offers a wide range of compressors for both mobile and stationary blasting applications.
+Whether you are cleaning parts in a blast cabinet or removing graffiti with a dustless system, KAESER has the compressor for any size application using any media.

 For stationary systems a clean, dry air system with Kaeser electric rotary screw compressor, refrigerated dryer and coalescing air filter will improve the performance of any indoor blast cabinet shooting silica, metal shot, glass or plastic beads, corn cob or nut shells, or dry ice blasting/cleaning equipment.
 If your airline runs through cold areas (below 40° F), we recommend an appropriately sized desiccant dryer to ensure dry air in colder months.

 Our MOBILAIR portable compressors are ideal for wet and dry blasting applications such as removing rust, scale and graffiti from metal and concrete structures.
 For lower flow applications such as etching monuments onsite, our M15, M17 or M27 portable compressor may be ideal.